Skip to main content

 For most studies, listeners are tested in a 7'x7' sound-treated room in front of a computer monitor, keyboard, and mouse.
 The booth has a large window overlooking the Salt Lake Valley.
 Other studies are carried out in a larger IAC audiometric test booth located elsewhere on the 12th floor.

-Speech production studies may involve reading works, sentences, or passages aloud from a computer screen or printed list or more spontaneous tasks like describing pictur3es.
+Speech production studies may involve reading works, sentences, or passages aloud from a computer screen or printed list or more spontaneous tasks like describing pictures.
 Speech is recorded using a headset microphone, other equipment may also be used to record respiration or voicing.

 Current Studies